Vehicle to sit the test in

-Before your restricted or full licence practical test, your testing officer may ask for your permission to have an observer accompany you on your test.
+Before your test, your testing officer may ask for your permission to have an observer accompany you on your test.
 You can decline the request, but remember that the observer would be there to observe the testing officer and not you.

 The role of the testing officer

-A testing officer undertakes many tasks during the test including directing the applicant around the route, observing and marking driving behaviour and keeping an eye on safety.
-Because of this it is unlikely they will have time to engage in conversation with you.
-Please do not be offended by this.
+A testing officer performs many tasks during the test including directing you around the route, observing and marking driving behaviour and keeping an eye on safety.
+Because of this it's unlikely they'll have time to engage in conversation with you.
+Please don't be offended by this.